Fold

 Postflop: folding to avoid costly mistakes

 The flop is the three community cards dealt after preflop betting.
-Fold postflop when you miss the flop and opponents’ betting represents stronger ranges.
-In multiway pots - pots with more than two players - demand stronger holdings to continue because marginal hands and weak draws lose value.
-Example: You hold A♣8♣ and the flop is K♦9♠2♥; facing a large bet from an early aggressor, folding is often correct.
-Fold to heavy postflop aggression unless pot odds or implied odds (potential future winnings) justify a call or raise.
-Chasing draws without proper odds is a common, costly mistake.
+Fold postflop when you miss the flop and the betting line represents a stronger range.
+In multiway pots (pots with more than two players), demand stronger holdings to continue, because marginal hands and weak draws lose value as opponents stack up.
+Example: you hold A♣8♣ and the flop is K♦9♠2♥.
+Facing a large bet from an early aggressor, folding is often correct.
+Fold to heavy postflop aggression unless pot odds or implied odds (the chips you can win on later streets) justify a call or raise.
+Chasing draws without proper odds is one of the most common, expensive mistakes in the game.

 Fold vs call or raise: the EV decision